icelaglace/MiSTer_WiFi_EW-7811UNv2/README.md

 ### Troubleshoot
 - If you don't have the .bin ```/lib/firmware/rtlwifi``` called ```rtl8188eufw.bin```,go to https://github.com/wkennington/linux-firmware and download : ```rtlwifi/rtl8188eufw.bin```
 - Transfer the .bin file to ```/lib/firmware/rtlwifi```

+Thanks to [this guide](https://github.com/MiSTer-devel/Main_MiSTer/wiki/MISTER-CUSTOM-WIFI-DRIVER-COMPILATION-GUIDE) for the instructions :)